moritzleitner/ca162-security-s4-public/exercises/ex2/README.md

-# Exercise 2: Importing data into a dataset and visualizing it in an SAC story
+# Exercise 2: Importing data into a dataset in SAC

 ## Step 2.1: Setup data source

 1. From the Datasets start page, click "From a Data Source" and select "OData Services".
-Select the exisitng Connection S4_XY in the dropdown, where XY is your seat number.
+Select the existing Connection S4_XY in the dropdown, where XY is your seat number.
 Click **Next**.
 ![Alt text](images/create_dataset_1.png)
 2. Choose CommunicationUsersQuery**XY** as the Query Name (replace XY with your seat number) and select the CommunicationUsers table.
 Click **Next**.
 ![Alt text](images/create_dataset_2.png)